Renan2010/LUP/README.md

+> [!Note]
-## Note: This is an Pre-alfa project and not yet ready for use.
+This is an EXPERIMENTAL project and not yet ready for use

 # LUP
 **The universal Ports for Linux® BSD-like**
 ## How to use this LUP